larrykluger/electron-react-boilerplate/README_OAuth.md

 ### schemeSlashCount

-Allowed values: `'1'` and `'2'`
+Allowed values: `1` or `2`; use integer, not string values.

 RFC 8252 sec.
 7.1 also recommends that a single slash should be used in the redirect URL since there is no naming authority.
 But some IdP's don't support a single slash in a redirect URL.

-If you're using an intermediate page, set this value to `'1'` and use a single slash.
+If you're using an intermediate page, set this value to `1` and use a single slash.

-Example redirect URL with schemeSlashCount='2':
+Example redirect URL with `schemeSlashCount: 2` --

 `schemeName://implicitReturnPath`

 or (using example values from above)

-`com.example.Electron1://implicit-result`
+`com.example.electron1://implicit-result`

-Example redirect URL with schemeSlashCount='1':
+Example redirect URL with `schemeSlashCount: 1` --

 `schemeName:/implicitReturnPath`

 or (using example values from above)

-`com.example.Electron1:/implicit-result`
+`com.example.electron1:/implicit-result`

 ### idpUrl